Looking for employee engagement resources?

-Being engaged at work is all about being committed to the job.
+Being engaged at work increases an employee's commitment to the job.
 Help boost the engagement of your employees by trying a few of these simple tips.

 First impressions count

-When it comes to engaging your staff and getting to know them, the initial conversations matter, so it’s important that you create the right impression from the start.
+When it comes to engaging your staff and getting to know them, the initial conversations matter.
+It’s essential that you create the right impression from the start.

 - Aim to create an equal relationship between the two of you.

-- Treat your young staff in an ‘adult like’ manner – this will gain you respect and show you respect them.
+- Treat your young staff in an adult manner – this will gain their respect and also show you respect them.

 - Always thank your staff for their time.

 Building rapport is an essential part of being a good mentor.
-By establishing good rapport, you’ll be seen as a ‘trusted advisor’ and be in the best position to help your young staff member.
+Establishing good rapport will help you be seen as a ‘trusted advisor’ and put you in a good position to help your young staff member.

-- Start your conversation with some friendly questions – did they find you ok?
-How’s their day been?
-How did they get to you?
+- Start your conversation with some friendly questions – How’s their day been?
 How are they finding the work?

 - Ask them how much time they can spend with you today.